Double materiality assessment

 2. Identify and engage with stakeholders

-The second step in the double materiality checklist is to identify and engage with stakeholders.
+The second step in this double materiality assessment example is to identify and engage with stakeholders.
 Start by identifying relevant stakeholder groups.
 These include primary stakeholders directly involved with your business.
 Also, identify affected stakeholders impacted by your operations and silent stakeholders who may not have a direct voice but are influenced by your activities.

-Engagement is the next critical phase.
+Stakeholder engagement is the next phase.
 There are various methods to connect with and involve stakeholders in discussions about sustainability.
 Choose the appropriate techniques to ensure effective communication and meaningful dialogue.

 For primary stakeholders, roundtable discussions are common, allowing for in-depth conversations and feedback.
 For affected stakeholders, surveys can be an effective tool to gather a broad range of opinions and insights.
 Silent stakeholders, who might not actively voice concerns, can be represented by experts who understand their perspectives and impacts.

-Many companies start with a broad CSRD longlist of potential themes.
+Many companies start with a broad CSRD longlist of potential impacts, risks and opportunities.
 Through analysis and prioritization, this list is refined down to a shortlist.
 This shortlist highlights the most critical themes specific to the company’s context and stakeholder concerns.

 5. Scoring the IRO’s and set the threshold